martinboers/plcnext-book/src/ch00-00-introduction.md

 In Chapter 3, you will write your own PLCnext runtime extension component in C++.
 You will learn how extension components can use PLCnext runtime services, how they can provide their own services to other components, and how they can exchange data with other components through the global data space.

 Chapter 4 introduces real-time programming on PLCnext Control devices.
 You will write a C++ program and configure the execution and synchronisation manager to run the program in a real-time PLC task.
-You will also learn how a real-time program can read and write process data on Axioline I/O modules attached to the PLC.
+You will also learn how a real-time program can read and write process data on Axioline I/O modules attached to the controller.

 Chapter 5 looks at some additional tools that can help with PLCnext runtime programming.

 Chapter 6 is for developers who want to port an existing runtime to a PLCnext Control device, or write a completely new runtime.
-You will learn how external runtimes can access the PLC I/O, and how they can continue to utilise services provided by the PLCnext runtime.
+You will learn how external runtimes can access the I/O that is connected to the controller, and how they can continue to utilise services provided by the PLCnext runtime.

 A glossary of terms used in this book is available in the [PLCnext Technology Info Center][glossary].